-Social media marketing is effective when executed properly.
+Social media marketing is effective when executed properly, so I want to offer some tried-and-true social media marketing tips to help you make the most of your social strategy.
 You can’t simply create a social media account for your business and forget about it.
 Running a successful social media campaign takes time, creativity, and consistency.
 Even if you have an entire inventory of content to publish, you will fail if you set it and forget it.
 It may turn out that the content you are publishing is not resonating with your audience and you’re just wasting your (and your followers’) time.
 It’s important to stay up-to-date on trends and adjust your content accordingly.
 Additionally, gathering analytics data for each social platform will help you make beneficial changes moving forward.

 How Social Media Helps Businesses

-Nearly half of the world’s population is using at least one social media platform, with 37 percent of them finding purchase inspiration through their online channels.
+Nearly half of the world’s population and 90 percent of businesses actively use social media each day.
 Businesses are taking advantage of the sheer volume of people active on these networks, putting their brands in front of current and potential customers.
 Social media is not only a great way to raise brand awareness and keep followers up-to-date, but it acts as a great avenue for engagement.
 You can start a conversation, answer questions, or ask questions.
 Forty-five percent of consumers use social media as their first channel for asking questions or articulating brand or product issues.
 Whether your company sells products or services, social media is a great way to raise brand awareness, establish the credibility of your brand and engage with consumers.
 The type of content you post and how you interact with people online is, of course, dependent on your industry and brand voice.

 At its foundation, social media is fairly simple, but when you use it for business, it becomes a bit more complex.
 Consider these tried-and-true social media marketing tips to help you make the most of your efforts: Know your audience, publish relevant content, be consistent, plan and schedule in bulk, engage, and explore targeted advertising.